 I returned to the states with a newfound view of the world. and I couldn't wait to see more.
 Unfortunately, I ended up following a path that I didn't enjoy.
 I graduated with my degrees, got a job straight out of school, and then eventually moved to Boston where I was on the 9-5 corporate grind.
 It wasn't enough.
 I lived for the weekends and used my 15 days of annual vacation to book trips to the Dominican Republic, England, and France.
 I'd get home and just start planning for the next one.
 That's when I knew I had to make a change.
 At this point I was 27, well-established within my company, and hesitant to jump off of a track that was leading straight towards success.
 Encouraged and supported by others who had moved abroad and left their conventional lives, I decided to take the risk.
 I applied to teach abroad in Thailand, a country I'd never even been to, and quit my job.
 I ended up spending two years there, mostly in Bangkok.
 I taught for a semester, traveled, got an office job, traveled some more, and then realized I'd ended right back where I'd started in Boston.
 I was back in the corporate world, but there was a big difference.
 I was able to travel very frequently, and this kept me content for a year.
 Then the itch returned.

 I learned a lot about myself in Thailand, including what I truly love to do.
 I always knew that I liked to write and take pictures, but being abroad helped me to realize that these weren't just hobbies anymore, they were passions..
 Living in a foreign land provided new opportunities and experiences on a constant basis, and I had ample subjects for both my writing and my photos.
-So I took a risk once more, and left Thailand for Europe, followed by South and Central America where I'm currently traveling and working remotely.
+So I took a risk once more, and left Thailand for Europe, followed by South and Central America, before returning to Europe where I'm currently traveling and working remotely.
 Through travel stories, itineraries, and photos I hope to inspire others to see the world in a new light, and explore it themselves.

 For content writing, social media, or photography collaboration opportunities, please contact me here.